Check for previous work: Look around to see if someone else has already fact-checked the claim or provided a synthesis of research.

 Go upstream to the source: Go “upstream” to the source of the claim.
 Most web content is not original.
 Get to the original source to understand the trustworthiness of the information.

 Read laterally: Read laterally.
 Once you get to the source of a claim, read what other people say about the source (publication, author, etc.).
 The truth is in the network.

 Circle back: If you get lost, or hit dead ends, or find yourself going down an increasingly confusing rabbit hole, back up and start over knowing what you know now.
 You’re likely to take a more informed path with different search terms and better decisions.

 The Flow of History decided many months ago to focus our 2017-18 programming on using history as an entry point to talk about race in the classroom.
 While this important topic is always on the agenda, recent events have made this conversation even more timely.
-Our 4-session book group will launch with a new YA novel that is hard hitting and provocative.
+Our discussion group will launch with a new YA novel that is hard hitting and provocative.
 We’ll follow that up with some readings about the nature of identity in contemporary society.
-The final two sessions will investigate the ways that race and privilege figure into Vermont history and how we can use state and local history to engage students in empathic conversations about race and identity.
+The final two sessions will investigate the ways that race and privilege figure into history and how we can use state and local history to engage students in empathic conversations about race and identity.